OpenIdentityPlatform/commons/UPGRADE_GUIDE.md

 * Updating to Handlebars 4

 The path to the new version of handlebars (4.0.5) will need to be adjusted in the root main.js.

+## 12.x -> 13.x

+The entries for form2js and js2form must be adjusted to match the new version.
+Previously it was listed like so:

+    js2form: "libs/js2form-2.0",
+    form2js: "libs/form2js-2.0",

+Now they must be specified like so:

+    js2form: "libs/js2form-2.0-769718a",
+    form2js: "libs/form2js-2.0-769718a",